 Effective August 1, 2017, individuals possessing a valid Texas License to Carry weapons permit (LTC) will be permitted by state law to carry a concealed handgun into campus buildings.
-Please be aware of the following information:
+Firearms will not permitted in certain areas, known as exclusionary zones, even with the proper license.